Section I: Sakura-Con/ANCEA Membership Policy

 No Members will be permitted to carry any kind of functional projectile weapon.
 This includes individuals who possess a weapons permit or concealed weapons permit.
 Keep them at home.
 Anyone found in possession of such a weapon will immediately have their membership revoked.
 Individuals caught in the illegal possession of a functioning projectile weapon will be reported and turned over to the proper authorities.
 All other items that could be used as a weapon MUST be peacebonded.

-Gun replica or other replica projectile weapons should not be pointed at anyone at any time.
-Replica pistols need to remain in a holster; replica rifles need to be slung.
+Gun props or other prop projectile weapons should not be pointed at anyone at any time.
+Prop pistols need to remain in a holster; prop rifles need to be slung.
+Permanently disabled cap guns and permanently disabled water guns are permissible.

 Paddles (all varieties-including "yaoi paddles") are not allowed.